When And Why Do Symptoms Get Pathologized?

 Symptoms become pathologized through the process of extensive research, evaluation, classification, and categorization that has been an ongoing work since the 19th century.
 The diagnostic manuals are constantly evolving based on input from expert analysis and research taking place all over the world.

 The purpose of classification is to assist clinicians in the understanding and treatment of specific problems.
-If clinicians do not have a working list of classifications and symptoms, they are unable to coordinate or understand what treatments best help the individual.
-For example, if the flu was called something else in another country, and the symptoms weren't recorded, their research data wouldn't be helpful in assisting doctors in the United States in treating patients here.
-Because doctors have agreed on names and contributed symptoms they commonly find within those issues, problems can be identified, and then matched with relevant proven treatment and research data.
+If clinicians do not have a working list of classifications and symptoms, they may be unable to coordinate or understand what treatments might best help the individual.

 ICD and DSM classifications also assist insurance companies and treatment providers in paying and receiving payment for services.
 Insurance companies determine what illnesses of any type are covered.
 By requiring doctors and other providers to use a standard set of diagnostic labels and symptoms, insurance companies can determine quickly if treatment will be covered, and if the treatment provided is something they approve of.
 Insurance companies typically only cover research-driven treatments that have demonstrated helpful with a given condition.

 Despite the constant growth of diagnostic tools and the helpful purposes of their use, they remain controversial.
 This controversy stems from the stigma that is associated with some of the diagnostic labels given to patients, and from research that has shown that labels can affect a person's behavior and treatment outcome.
 Some mental health professionals decline to use diagnostic labels for this reason.
-If being diagnosed concerns you, speak with your treatment provider about your concerns
+If being diagnosed concerns you, it may be best to speak with your treatment provider.